squinkylabs/CVfunk-Modules/README.md

 # Envelope Array Module

-The Envelope Array is an advanced envelope generator module for VCV Rack, designed to provide a wide array of dynamic control over amplitude shaping with multiple stages and complex modulation capabilities.
+The Envelope Array is an advanced envelope generator module for VCV Rack, designed to provide a wide array of dynamic control over amplitude shaping with six stages and complex modulation capabilities.
+The module can be self-patched to create a wide variety of modulations and is capable of self-oscillation when self-patched.

 ## Features